 Isn’t it interesting to watch a building go up?

-In September, when school started, my son and I noticed a house under construction along our path.
+A couple of years ago, heading to school, my son and I noticed a house under construction along our path.
 Over the summer, construction crews had demolished the pre-existing house.
 They excavated and began the foundation.
 When school started, they were beginning the roof.

 Over the next several weeks, we noted the updates and changes to the house.
 Week by week.
 Day by day.
 The crew was trying to get as much of the outside work done as possible before the snow started falling.